Newly Approved Rosé Prosecco Is Going To Be The Summer Drink Of 2021

-It's not that we've given up all hope.
-Moreso, we want to keep a level head of what to expect of this summer.
-This will not be a summer of 12-hour beach days, or block parties, or wanderlust.
-This summer is for finding joy in the freezer aisle, inflatable pools, and indoor gardening.
+This summer isn't exactly going to be the summer you had imagined it was going be.
+It will not be a summer of 12-hour park days, or street parties, or wanderlust.
+This summer is for finding joy in crafting, cooking (or not) and escapism.
 Oh, and for dreaming of summer 2021, which already has a contender for its official drink — newly approved Rosé Prosecco.

 If you've ever tried "getting into wine," you’ve likely learned that wine and other spirits are heavily policed.
 Every country and region holds its exported wines and spirits to very specific standards that moderate everything from sugar content to grape variety.
 You can't just make bubbly wine and say it's Champagne.